Torantulino/AI-Functions/README.md

 - `args`: A list of arguments for the function.
 - `description`: A string describing the purpose of the function.
 - `model`: (Optional) A string specifying the GPT model to use.
 Default is 'gpt-4'.
+- `error_correction`: (Optional) A boolean specifying if mulitple additional attempts are being made to auto-correct errors.
+Default is 'false'.

 Example usage: